-At work I spend about a third of my time doing data reduction, and it's one of my favorite things to do at the laboratory (I've done it on my own too).
+At work I currently spend about a third of my time doing data reduction, and it's become one of my favorite tasks.
+(I've done it on my own too).
 Data come in from various organizations and sponsors in all sorts of strange formats.
 We have a bunch of fancy analysis tools to work on the data, but they aren't any good if they can't read the format.
 So I'm tasked with writing tools to convert incoming data into a more useful format.

 The first is the standard utility found on any unix-like